-1. The Hollywood Walk of Fame and the Grauman’s Chinese Theatre are the cities two most-popular attractions.
+1. The Hollywood Walk of Fame and the TLC Chinese Theatre (formerly known as Grauman’s Chinese Theatre) are the cities two most-popular attractions.
 More than 2,000 five-pointed stars with the names of celebrities to fictional characters can all be found on the Walk of Fame.
 It all dates back to February 9, 1960, when Joanne Woodward became the first performer to receive a star on this very walk.
 Under the name on each star you will see a small, round emblem which illustrates the celebrity’s category, with one of five symbols.
 The celebrity with the most stars on the Hollywood Walk of Fame is singing-cowboy Gene Autry, who earned five different stars!
-The Grauman’s Theatre is one of the most famous theatres in the world, with a recreation in the center of Disney’s Hollywood Studios in Orlando; the LA version has a capacity of 1152 and a prime location along the Hollywood Walk of Fame.
-It still hosts first-run movies as well as a series of classic Hollywood films for only 25 cents a ticket.
-Grauman’s Chinese Theatre Tour is a 30 minute Walking Tour that takes place 7 days a week, with stories and fun facts about the theatre’s Hollywood premieres and its Forecourt of the Stars.
+The Grauman’s Theatre is one of the most famous theatres in the world, with a recreation in the center of Disney’s Hollywood Studios in Orlando.
+The LA version has a capacity of 1152 and a prime location along the Hollywood Walk of Fame.
+Look closely at it’s forecourt and you’ll see imprints from Whoopi Goldberg’s dreadlocks and even magic wands from the stars of Harry Potter.
+Tickets to their IMAX® 3D Experience range from $12.50 – $18 for adults and $5.50 – $16 for children.

 2. Hit The Beach – Venice Beach is a seaside neighborhood of Los Angeles, which is best known for its canals and its beachside promenade, where various kinds of street performers from fortunetellers to BMX bikers entertain onlookers at all hours.
 Venice Beach is also home to Muscle Beach, where bodybuilders strut their stuff, along with many beach volleyball and basketball courts.
 Surfers frequent the nearby breakwater, and murals adorn many of the beachside buildings.